230Daniel/Utili/src/documents/privacy.md

 ## Data Retention

-When you place an order through the Site, we will maintain your Order Information for our records unless and until you ask us to delete this information.
+All Sensitive Information is retained unless and until you ask us to delete the information, or if the particular piece of Sensitive Information is only to be stored for a specific time period (as described in "Sensitive Information we collect") it will be deleted as soon as that time period has allotted.

 ## Minors

-Persons under the age of 13 are not permitted to use this site.
+Persons under the age of 13 are not permitted to use the Site or the Bot.

 Utili does not knowingly collect any Personal Identifiable Information from children under the age of 13.
 If you think that your child provided this kind of information on our website, we strongly encourage you to contact us immediately and we will remove such information from our records as promptly as possible.